-The Early Years class of 2020-2021 is a small cohort in an inquiry and play based curriculum under the leadership of Ms Madi & Ms Jamie.
-Due to precautions in place to keep Covid-19 out of schools, our team has made videos to provide more information.
-Please see the video below from Ms Madi & Ms Jamie.
+The Early Years class of 2021-2022 is a small cohort in an inquiry and play based curriculum under the leadership of Ms Liz & Ms Amy.

 The Early Years team structure the learning through the year around the four units of inquiry below.
 As well as standalone lessons for the fundamentals in Math, Literacy and other subjects, most of these subjects will be taught through the lens of the central ideas below.